 In the elderly, fever may be absent and the only signs and symptoms of flu may be:

 Annual vaccination is the best way to reduce the risk of getting the flu and its complications.
-Vaccination is encouraged to protect family/friends with lowered immunity (babies, grandparents etc).
+Vaccination is encouraged to protect not only yourself but also your family/friends with lowered immunity (babies, grandparents etc).
 The period where the flu is at its peak of circulation is around June to September, but it is never too late to vaccinate as it can potentially circulate all year round.